Penticton-Ikeda Sister City Society

 relationship between Penticton and Ikeda, we are planning

-a trip to Ikeda in 2017.
+a trip to Ikeda in May 2017 (exact dates unknown at this time).
 It will be

 amazing!)
 Japanese food, and most of all have the time of your life in this